 If you live in one of Sweden’s larger cities you may notice a difference in atmosphere during summer months.
 Your office is empty and you suddenly have no problem finding a seat on the morning train.
 So where are all the Swedes?
 On these warm summer days you will find most Swedes enjoying their long summer holidays either abroad or soaking up the rays at one of the many Swedish beaches.

-To prevent you from getting ‘vacation envy’ this year we have created a list of Stockholm’s beaches and swimming spots.
+We have created a list of Stockholm’s beaches and swimming spots.
 Now you can nip out of the empty office a little early – hardly anyone is there to notice anyway – and head to an afternoon of swimming and sunning.

 This is a rocky beach and you access the water from the cliffs – so not entirely child-friendly.
 However, it is well worth a visit if you just want a picnic on the cliffs or are an experienced swimmer.
 Although there are jetties, the water is very deep.
 With views over lake Mälaren, this is a haven for those seeking refuge from noisy children and they really take their bathing experience seriously – there’s even a club.